calebarcher/cdond-c3-projectstarter/README.md

 - Run Smoke tests
 - Destroy the environment and revert migrations if smoketest fails
 - Clean up of old environment after successful deployment.
+- Setup Monitoring using Prometheus, Node-exporter and Alert Manager

 ## Tools